-The insolvency court decides on the opening and termination of insolvency proceedings and takes all main decisions during ongoing proceedings.
-The insolvency court appoints the administrator and establishes - if provided for - a creditor's committee.
+The insolvency court decides on the opening and ending of insolvency proceedings and takes all main decisions during ongoing proceedings.
+The insolvency court appoints the administrator and establishes a possible creditor's committee.
 Certain actions in the insolvency proceedings are subject to the court's approval - that is, the sale of the debtor's business or the sale of a substantial portion of the debtor's assets.